Who Won Awards Season?

 Total: 51.5

-Oscar voters, if you don’t hand Guillermo Del Toro the Best Director trophy this weekend, you don’t even want to know how he’ll try to top himself.
+Oscar voters, if you don’t hand Guillermo del Toro the Best Director trophy this weekend, you don’t even want to know how he’ll try to top himself.
 So please, do it.
 Orifices everywhere are depending on you.

-Tier II: The Runners-Up
+Tier II: The Runners-up

 Here we have a talented collection of actors and filmmakers who all feel very “now.”
 This could have been their year — if not for the fact that it was someone else’s year more.